SitecorePowerShell/Book/modules/integration-points/web-api.md

 ## Security

 The integration point is disabled by default and can be enabled through configuration as described [here](../../security/).
 See **Restfulv2**.
+Be sure to enable the SPE script module in the content tree.

 ## References